Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Frequentlyasked questions

-What is blockchain in procurement?
+What is Blockchain in procurement?

 Blockchain in procurement is the secure method of acquiring materials or services through blockchain technology.

-Is blockchain safe?
+Is Blockchain safe?

 Blockchain technology is secure because it is distributed and decentralized.

-Are we ready for it?
+Are we ready for Blockchain?

 Blockchain is still in its early phase.
 However, many organizations can now see its potential in revolutionizing procurement and supply chain processes.